dwmkerr/crosswords-js/README.md

 - Tab: Move to the first cell of the next clue, 'wrapping' to the first clue.
 - A-Z: Enter the character.
 Not locale aware!
 - Enter: Switch between across and down.

+## Design Goals

+This project is currently a work in progress.
+The overall design goals are:

+1. This should be _agnostic_ to the type of crossword.
+It shouldn't depend on any proprietary formats or structures used by specific publications.
+2. This should be _accessible_, and show how to make interactive content which is inclusive and supports modern accessibility patterns.
+3. This project should be _simple to us_, without requiring a lot of third party dependencies or knowledge.